 Bruin Bash Fee

 Effective Fall 2013, the Bruin Bash Fee funds the cost of the annual Fall student event that welcomes new and returning students.
 The event includes activities such as concerts, film screenings, a lounge, dance, and the Enormous Activities Fair.
 The fair gives more than 500 campus organizations and club sport teams the opportunity to share information about their organizations, and provides opportunities for students to get involved throughout the year.
-Twenty-five percent of the fee is returned to support financial aid.
+Twenty-five percent of revenue collected is returned to support financial aid.

 Graduate Student Association Fee